PrItaM648/WhiteBoard/README.md

 # WhiteBoard
-A whiteboard project by html, css, js
+A whiteboard project by html, css, JavaScript</br>
 User can make notes or draw diagrams on whiteboard.